 Before you format your SD card, you should note that formatting a disk will write in new file system on the disk and make your disk appear blank.

 If you don't have any important files on it, go ahead to format it.
-But if you do have important data that you don't want to lose, remember to recover data from unreadable SD card.
+But if you do have important data that you don't want to lose, remember to recover lost data from unreadable SD card.

 Follow the steps to format the SD card in Disk Utility on Mac: